Computation of the taut, the veering and the Teichm\"uller polynomials: The taut polynomial

 Let $f_1$, $f_2 \in H\cdot F$ be two top triangles of $1\cdot t$ such that

 For $i=1,2$ denote by $f_i'$ the bottom triangle of $1\cdot t$ such that $f_i'$ and $f_i$ are adjacent in $1\cdot t$ along the lower large edge of $f_i'$.

-By Corollary \ref{cor:large_edges} the lower large edges of $f_i'$ are the equatorial edges of $1\cdot t$ which are of the same colour as the bottom diagonal of $1\cdot t$.
-See also Figure~\ref{fig:lower_tt}.
+By Lemma \ref{lem:large_edges} the lower large edges of $f_i'$ are the equatorial edges of $1\cdot t$ which are of the same colour as the bottom diagonal of $1\cdot t$; see also Figure~\ref{fig:lower_tt}.
 Therefore

 where $(s_1,s_2) = $. \end{proof} \begin{remark*} Lemma \ref{lemma:linear_dependence} does not hold for transverse taut triangulations which do not admit a veering structure.
-One can check that if the lower large edges of the bottom faces of a tetrahedron $t$ are not the opposite equatorial edges of~$t$ (as in the proof of Lemma \ref{lem:top_diagonals}), then no nontrivial linear combination of the images of the faces of $t$ under $D^L$ gives zero. \end{remark*} The above lemma has an immediate corollary, which will not be used in this paper.
-However, it motivates a followup paper \cite{ParlakAlexTaut} in which we compare the taut polynomial with the Alexander polynomial. \begin{corollary} Let $\mathcal{V} = (\mathcal{T}, \alpha, \nu)$ be a veering triangulation.
-The free presentation for the taut module $\mathcal{E}_\alpha(\mathcal{V})$ can be extended into the taut chain complex
+One can check that if the lower large edges of the bottom faces of a tetrahedron $t$ are not the opposite equatorial edges of~$t$, then no nontrivial linear combination of the images of the faces of $t$ under~$D^L$ gives zero. \end{remark*}